-- The voltage of the PV array should be within normal values and must remain balanced (similar PVN and PVP). - Vac tension shown on the display must fall within operating ranges. - The RMS value of currents lac1, lac2 and lac3 displayed should be similar. - There are no alarms in the inverter (0000H).
+- The voltage of the PV array should be within the values shown in Section "6.2.1.
+Start-up". - Vac tension shown on the display must fall within operating ranges. - The RMS value of currents lac1, lac2 and lac3 displayed should be similar. - There are no alarms in the inverter (0000H).